bodymoto/evanlanesecom/README.md

-# evanlanese.com
-*(currently not live due to prioritization of other developments)*
+*(currently not live due to the prioritization of other developments)*

-A personal website.<br/>
+A personal website, built for fun using web components.
-Responsive mobile design · CSS Grid/Flex · Web components · the Lit library · Babel · Webpack